SameerKhan15/InvestmentCalculators/README.md

 # InvestmentCalculators

+DISCLAIMER: The author of this tool is NOT responsible in any way, for buy/sell decisions executed based on the information provided by this calculator.
+Nor is the author responsible for the accuracy of the calculation methodology used in this utility.

 This is an investment 'buy'/'not buy' decision evaluation calculator for US TIPs (United States Treasury Inflation Protected Securities).

 The tool takes in the following variables as its input: